Advance Praise for Brad Wetzler's ADVENTURES IN HEALING: My Decade-Long, Round-the-World Quest to Overcome Drug Addiction and Cope with Trauma

 In midlife, after recovering from a long, debilitating depression, I re-connected with yoga, which I first studied in the early 1990s.
 Yoga led me inward.
 I became a certified yoga teacher and began exploring and writing about our inner landscape: psychology, spirituality, meditation, and yoga.
 I’m writing a memoir about how travel and yoga led me to a new understanding of the word faith.

-I teach yoga classes at Corepower Yoga in Boulder, Colorado, and I also teach private yoga classes to individuals and groups.
+I teach online yoga classes.
 I speak to audiences about the power of yoga and mindfulness practices to transform lives.
 Email me to book a private yoga lesson or a speaking engagement.

-In my free time, I enjoy hiking in the mountains near my home in Boulder, Colorado, walking my dog, Tommy, playing music on the guitar, and practicing yoga, and drinking coffee with friends.
+In my free time, I hiking with my dog, Tommy, practicing yoga, and drinking coffee with friends near my home in Austin, Texas.

 As your book writing coach or professional book editor, I will help you write, finish, and publish your memoir or nonfiction book.
 Let me be your guide, brainstorming partner, creative muse, accountability keeper, editor, publishing consultant, and lead cheerleaders.
 Let me help you write and publish the book that's inside you.
 Together, let's breathe life into your ideas, write your book, and transform your life.